 In Oakland, you don’t talk about Steph’s ankles.
 The mere mention of his tortured history is like asking for a monsoon to swallow the bay.
 Because Oakland lived through Steph injury hell, no one can put it out of their mind that we have been here before.
 We have been here before.
 Damn.
 We have been here before.

-He may injure his ankles again.
+He may injure his ankle again.

 In his worry years, Steph Curry had freak injuries of no contact, no one within five feet of him and the ankles would go, like someone had just pushed a pin in a voodoo doll to make him crumble.
 This didn’t just happen once.
 It happened over and over again.

 There isn’t a NBA trophy for good but not great.
 Or injured, wait until next year.
 Or sorry this keeps happening.
 The Warriors are penciled in as back-to-back champions.
 Pencil, is the key.
 Not ink.
-Because paper Curry ankles is their kryptonite.
+Because Curry paper ankles is their kryptonite.